wp-plugins/suggest-review/readme.txt

 = 1.3.0 =
 * Added option to not display comment on posts.
 * Added dashboard page that lists all flagged posts (that the current user has access to).
+* Both new features are at WPHaider's suggestion, so big thanks go to Haider!

 = 1.2.5 =
 * Fixed bug that caused the button to now appear when using http instead of https.
 Thanks to WPHaider for finding it.